All stories

 If you would like a broader home routine to pair with these exercises, these exercises for seniors at home follow the same accessible, no-equipment approach.

-A few simple habits can make the routine more effective:
+A few simple habits keep the routine safe and effective:

 • Keep your back straight throughout